 Why so serious?
 The Norton Center will close the 2017-18 season and Weisiger series with One Man Dark Knight: A Batman Parody, an irreverent homage to the Dark Knight Trilogy.
 Two-faced super-nerd Charles Ross, the madman behind One Man Star Wars and One Man Lord of the Rings, lovingly tears Christopher Nolan’s masterpiece a new one in his latest one-man show.
 No costumes, no sets, no Batmobiles.
 Ross takes you on a comedic joyride, from Batman’s origins to his epic battles against Gotham’s super-villains.
 Hold on to your utility belt!

 All 2017-18 Norton Center Season subscriptions are on sale now.
 Single tickets go on sale beginning Monday, Aug.
-7. To purchase tickets online or to request a brochure, please visit the Norton Center for the Arts website.
-Patrons are also encouraged to join the Norton Center’s Facebook page and Twitter for news and announcements.
+7. Purchase tickets, request a brochure, or learn more… please visit the Norton Center for the Arts website.
+Patrons are also encouraged to join the Norton Center’s Facebook and Twitter for news and announcements.

 June 25, 2017